mostlyfireproof/memsearch/README.md

 Currently, the program only gets the initial memory.

+I tested it on the game Terraria to change the player's health, and (insert another game here)

 *todo: finish the program and writeup*

 ## Future Plans

 * Save annotated memory addresses to a file to make it easier to analyze a program repeatedly
-  * Users can also share these to other users analyzing the same program
+  * Users will also be able to share these to other users analyzing the same program
 * Store the memory history
 * Add an easy interface to hook functions
+* Lock the value of an address

 ## Related Work